zenstruck/image/README.md

 - **imagine\imagine**: `Imagine\Image\ImageInterface`
 - **spatie\image**: `Spatie\Image\Image`

+> [!NOTE]
-> **Note**: The return value of the callable must be the same as the passed parameter.
+> The return value of the callable must be the same as the passed parameter.

 The following example uses `\GdImage` but any of the above type-hints can be used.